agroal/pgagroal/doc/manual/en/74-building.md

   through an LLM.
 If you do ask an LLM to clean up your writing style, be sure it does not make it longer in the process.
   Demand succinctness in your prompt.
 * Quoting an LLM answer is usually less helpful than linking to relevant primary sources, like source code, reference documentation, or web standards.
-If you do need to quote an LLM answer in a pgmoneta conversation, put the answer in a pgmoneta quote block, to distinguish LLM output from your own thoughts.
+If you do need to quote an LLM answer in a pgagroal conversation, put the answer in a pgagroal quote block, to distinguish LLM output from your own thoughts.

 ### Sanitizer